feldera/feldera/docs/formats/json.md

 ```

 A stream of data change events can be [configured](#configuring-json-event-streams)
-to combine multiple events into JSON arrays.
-This format still uses NDJSON,
-where each line contains an array of data change events:
+to combine multiple events into JSON arrays of data change events:

 ```json
 [{"delete": {"part": 1, "vendor": 2, "price": 10000}}, {"insert": {"part": 1, "vendor": 2, "price": 30000}}]